Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Conclusions

 \section{Conclusions}

 We have introduced a general theory of quantum synchronization in many-body systems without well-defined semi-classical limits.
 So far, although a subject of great interest, quantum synchronization has been studied on an ad-hoc basis without a systematic framework.
 The advantage of our theory is that it provides an algebraic framework based on dynamical symmetries from which to systematically study quantum synchronization in many-body systems.
-Symmetries are useful in quantum physics, especially many-body physics, as they allow for exact results and statements without having to resort to difficult and often infeasible analytical or numerical computations.
+Symmetries are useful in quantum physics, especially many-body physics, as they allow for exact results and statements without resorting to challenging and often infeasible analytical or numerical computations.
+Our framework also allows for exact solutions of all such dynamics in terms of this dynamical symmetry algebra.

-We introduced definitions of stable and metastable synchronization which are in line with the notion of identical synchronization in classical dynamical systems.
-Stable synchronization is one that lasts for an infinite amount of time, whereas metastable lasts only for very long times compared to the system's characteristic timescale and is the one usually studied in the literature.
+We introduced definitions of stable and metastable synchronization, which align with the notion of identical synchronization in classical dynamical systems.
+Stable synchronization lasts for an infinite amount of time, whereas metastable lasts only for very long times compared to the system's characteristic timescale and is the one usually studied in the literature.
 In addition, we defined robust synchronization to capture the robustness of the synchronized behaviour to the initial conditions.
 This is important to identify systems where the synchronization process is performed by some internal mechanism rather than fine-tuning of the initial state.
 We further divided the cases of metastable synchronization into those for which the observable dynamics take place on relevant time scales or not.
+We have demonstrated the synchronization is associated with quantum coherence.